defold/defold.github.io/manuals/properties.md

 All game objects, and some component types have properties that can be read and manipulated in runtime.
 Read these values with [`go.get()`](/ref/go#go.get) and write them with [`go.set()`](/ref/go#go.set).
 Depending on the property value type, you can animate the values with [`go.animate()`](/ref/go#go.animate).
 A small set of the properties are read only.

+If the component has a material, the material properties can also be set for the particula component.

 `get`
 : Can be read with [`go.get()`](/ref/go#go.get).